Architecture

 Project Structure

-muxd uses internal/ sub-packages organized by domain. main.go is pure wiring: all business logic lives in packages.
+muxd uses internal/ sub-packages organized by domain.
+Entry points live in cmd/ directories: all business logic is in packages.

 PackagePurposeKey exports